 Also, on December 20, 2019, Colombia ordered Uber to cease its ride-hailing operations in Colombia, effective immediately, after a judge ruled the company violated competition rules.
 However, Uber said in a statement that it rejects the ruling and immediately appealed it.
 Uber said in a statement on December 20:

 This decision reflects an act of censorship and infringes on the Inter American Convention on Human Rights, which has already condemned attempts to block Uber for violating the neutrality of the web, liberty of expression and freedom of Internet.

 In spite of the ruling on December 20, 2019, Uber still operated in Colombia.
 However, on January 10, 2020, Uber decided to exit the Colombia market with its last day on January 31, 2020.

 The political discussion ranges from lack of insurance with Uber drivers to unfair competition with Uber not having to pay for benefits for drivers.

-On the other side, Uber believes that the Colombian government is infringing on consumer rights by protecting the traditional taxi industry and its drivers, who dislike the competition.
+On the other side, Uber believed that the Colombian government is infringing on consumer rights by protecting the traditional taxi industry and its drivers, who dislike the competition.

-But with nearly 90,000 drivers and more than 2.3 million users in Colombia there is clearly demand for an alternate service to taxis.
+But with nearly 90,000 drivers and more than 2.3 million users in Colombia there was clearly demand for an alternate service to taxis.